mariaciceri/first_project/TESTING.md

 ## Validation

+* Two more CSS files were created to increase readability:
+    - One for styles from tablet size screens;
+    - Another for styles from desktop screen sizes.

 * HTML
     - No errors or warnings were found when running the code on the official W3C validator.